jsl/street_fighter/README.md

 fight = method(:battle).to_proc.curry
 ```

-I hope you're ready, the fight is about to begin!
+I hope you're ready - the fight is about to begin!

 ```ruby
 winner = StreetFighter::Right.new(hero).